chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 > :memo: **NOTE**
 >
-> If a package for `chocolatey-license` does not already exist on the specified Intune tenant, a new package will be created using the Chocolatey for Business license on the local computer the command is run from.
+> If a package for `chocolatey-license` does not already exist on the specified Intune tenant, a new package will be created using the Chocolatey for Business license that is present on the local computer the command is run from.

 ## FAQ